google/learned_optimization/docs/index.rst

 ============================================

 learned\_optimization is a research codebase for training learned optimizers.
-It implements hand designed and learned optimizers, tasks to meta-train and meta-test them on, and outer-training algorithms such as ES and PES.
+It implements hand designed and learned optimizers, tasks to meta-train and meta-test them on, and outer-training algorithms such as ES, gradients and PES.

 .. toctree::
    :maxdepth: 0